evilmartians/liquor/doc/language-spec.md

 To ease development process, an implementation generally should not stop compilation after encountering an error.
 As an exception to the general rule, implementation must stop parsing and abandon any intermediate result after encountering a syntax error.
 Rationale to this behavior is that with Liquor's interleaved structure, successful error recovery after parsing errors is unlikely.

-Every error must carry accurate location information.
+Every error must carry precise location information: in particular, an error location must feature _line_, _start column_ and _end column_.

+The following algorithm can be used to calculate precise location information for every Unicode character in the source code:

+1. The initial line and column numbers equal 1.
+2. For each character in the source, in order, perform the following:
+    1. If the character is **U+000A**, increase line number by 1 and set column number to 1.
+    2. If the character is **U+0007**, increase column number by 1 until it equals zero modulo 8.
+If the column number already equals zero modulo 8, increase it by 8.
+    3. If the character is a combining character, the implementation may recognize this fact and do nothing.
+    4. If nothing of the above applies, increase column number by 1.

+This algorithm, unlike the rest of Liquor, is specified in terms of characters and not codepoints.
+This means that an implementation must recognize surrogate pairs and compose them into one character.

 #### 4.1.1 Syntax Error

-Syntax error will be raised upon encountering any of the following conditions:
+Syntax error will be signaled upon encountering any of the following conditions:

 1. Parsing failure (section [Grammar](#grammar))
 2. Duplicate function keyword arguments (section [Function Calls](#function-calls))